mattgodbolt/pt-three-ways-pres/intro.md

 ## This talk is NOT

 * Expert advice on:
-  * path tracing
+  * Path tracing
   * C++ code styles
-* Style ?? is best!
+* Style "X" is best!

 <aside class="notes">
 Before we go too much further I have an admission: this talk is NOT quite a lot of things.